Actively Recruiting

 You will not qualify if you...

-• Pregnant or breastfeeding
+• Pregnant or breastfeeding individuals.

-• Polyps classified as NICE Type 3, JNET Type 3, or Kudo Vi pit pattern
+• Polyps classified as NICE Type 3, JNET Type 3, or Kudo Vi pit pattern.

-• Have five or more polyps
+• Having five or more polyps.

-• Implanted colonic stents
+• Implanted colonic stents.

 AI-Screening